About MMM

 Technology is only relevant when it is personal – Jay Noggle

-Mobile Ministry Magazine (MMM) is relevant today, as it was over seven years ago when it started because of the pervasiveness of mobile devices and connected services worldwide.
-As of 2011, there are over 5 billion cellular mobile accounts utilized over 4 billion mobile devices globally.
+Mobile Ministry Magazine (MMM) is relevant today, as it was in 2004 when it began because of the pervasiveness of mobile devices and connected devices and services worldwide.
+As of 2012, there are over 6 billion cellular mobile accounts utilized over 4 billion mobile devices globally.
 There has been no technology that has grown as fast and as far as mobile devices, and yet its growth doesn’t imply an understanding of its implications.
 From instant communication, to the economies of communication versus basic living needs, mobile technologies have truly changed how we view and interact with our world.

-You can also download Bible applications (for nearly every computing platform) or find a service to develop a mobile website or application.
+To get started with mobile ministry yourself, download Bible applications (for nearly every computing platform), find a service to develop a mobile website or application, or adopt our mobile ministry methodology framework to your current IT & ministry efforts.